codeface-io/SwiftObserver/readme.md

 	That means a mapping holds a `weak` reference to its observable.
 You can check whether a mapping still has its observable via `mapping.hasObservable`.

-	Be aware though that when mapping *A* maps mapping *B*, *A* might still have its observable *B* but *B* might have none.
-So a mapping can have its observable and still not send updates.
+* The nature of mappings also means an observer does not have to stop observing a mapping but could instead stop observing the mapped observable.
+A mapping forwards all calls to its observable and only maps observations and `latestUpdate`.

 ## <a id="combine"></a>7.
 One Combine To Rule Them All